pywbem/pywbemtools/docs/introduction.rst

 .. _pywbem documentation: https://pywbem.readthedocs.io/en/stable/intro.html#wbem-servers

-The pywbemcli module of the pywbemtools package is supported in these
+The pywbemtools package is supported in these environments:
-environments:

-* Operating systems: Linux, Windows, macOS
+* Operating systems: Linux, Windows (native and Unix-like environments (ex.
+Cygwin), OS-X
 * Python versions: 2.7, 3.4, and greater
-* pywbem 0.14.4 or greater
+* pywbem
 * WBEM servers: Any WBEM server that conforms to the DMTF specifications listed in :ref:`Standards conformance`.
 WBEM servers supporting older versions of these standards are also supported, but may have limitations.